-As the School population returns, government guidelines have advised the School to encourage distancing where it is physically possible and to reduce the opportunities for contacts with large numbers of fellow students by keeping classes based on year groups, termed bubbles.
+As the School population returns, government guidelines have advised the School carry out on site Lateral Flow testing for each student three times during the first two weeks, following their return.
+All previous control measures will remain in due to lateral flow testing not being 100% reliable due to human error.
+We will therefore continue to encourage distancing where it is physically possible and to reduce the opportunities for contacts with large numbers of fellow students by keeping classes based on year groups, termed bubbles.
 This is will be implemented to the fullest extent possible, within the constraints of the building, equipment and staffing availability.